MrFuzzyPants11/Microsoft-Rewards-AHK/README.txt

 - This script will complete all microsoft reward dailies as well the required searches for a full daily rewards.

 ## **HOW DO I USE IT**:
-	Activate the script by double clicking it or opening it with AutoHotkey.
+- Activate the script by double clicking it or opening it with AutoHotkey.
+- F6 to start the script (configurable hotkey)
+- F7 to terminate the script at any point.
+The script auto terminates once it completes but if something goes wrong use this. (configurable hotkey)
 ## WHAT CAN'T IT DO
 - Complete weekly or event rewards.
 These are not standardized and therefore cannot be completed using this script